ZillKhan/xplriot1_examples/README.md

 There will be a automatic search for examples among the directories so if you add your own that will be inlcuded as well in the list of choosables.

-### Bootloader
-By default the mcuboot bootloader which is available in a fresh XPLR-IOT-1 will be kept.
-If you don't want that then use the option:

-    --no-bootloader

-Should you later want to change this you can use the operation "flash_bootloader"

 ### Directory specification

 There are some directories which are needed to be defined for the build process.
 These have default values depending on how the installation is made but can always be overridden by the options below: